nat-ho/ip/docs/README.md

 ### Finding a task - `find`

-Finds and displays all task that contains the search keyword.
+Finds and displays all tasks that contains the search keyword.

 **Command:**